 Also of interest is that Penney Farms has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Penney Farms telecommute to their jobs.
-Overall, about 52.83% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 52.83% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Penney Farms is one of the most well-educated cities in the nation.
-49.46% of adults in Penney Farms have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Penney Farms ranks among the highest in the nation.
+Of the 25-and-older adult population in Penney Farms, 49.46% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The people who call Penney Farms home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Penney Farms residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Penney Farms include English, German, Irish, Scots-Irish, and Dutch.